-Best Marine Binoculars & Reviews: The Ultimate Buying Guide
+Best Marine Binoculars & Reviews: The Ultimate Buying Guide for 2017

 When I first heard about marine binoculars, I wasn’t too sure how differerent they would be a normal pair of binoculars.
 As I started doing my research, I realized that the ocean presents some very unique challenges that the average pair of binos are not built for.

 The one obvious difference is the bigger risk of water damaging your binocs, but the morning fog, glaring sun in the late afternoon and the spray of saltwater makes marine binoculars a very specialized item.

 I haven’t even mentioned the incredible difficulty in judging distance when floating on the ocean, and the big temperature swings.
 These highly specialized binos could very well be alot tougher than their hunting counterparts.

 When searching for a good pair of marine binoculars, there are a number of factors that you must keep in mind.

 Before we get into these 8 characteristics of a good pair of marine binocs, let’s talk about some of the top marine binoculars brands.